Terms and Conditions of Service

 j) To ensure that you do not copy, reproduce, translate, adapt, vary or modify any course materials or software underlying the courses, nor communicate them or it to any third party.
 Nor can you remove, adapt or otherwise tamper with any copyright, trademark or our logo which appears as part of the course.

-m) Unreasonable/abusive behaviour is behaviour or language (whether verbal, i.e. face to face or by telephone, or written) that may cause staff to feel intimidated, threatened or abused.
+m) Unreasonable/abusive behaviour by the learner or anyone acting on behalf of a learner, is behaviour or language (whether verbal, i.e. face to face or by telephone, or written by email or letter) that may cause staff to feel intimidated, threatened or abused.
 These could result in expulsion of the student from the course/qualification.

 n) Examples of unreasonable or abusive behaviour may lead to expulsion include, but are not exclusive to:

-xi) refusing to read emails sent to the learner and insisting on telephoning to have content of said email read out to them on the telephone
+- xi) learner refusing to read emails sent to the learner and insisting on telephoning to have content of said email read out to them on the telephone

-xv) spreading lies about the company to corporate partners such as Reed, etc
+- xv) spreading lies about the company or our staff to corporate partners such as Reed, Awarding Bodies, etc

 a) To provide you with the Learning and Assessment Delivery and Support, according to the services purchased.